 Abrasive cleanliness refers to the amount of “superfines” present in the abrasive.
 BARTON uses a measurement called “suspended solids,” as well as a multiscreen filtering method, to clean our products of non-garnet materials and dust-causing superfines.

-BARTON garnet abrasives are available in more than a dozen grades across our ADIRONDACK, ALLTEK, and FUSION product lines.
+BARTON garnet abrasives are available in more than a dozen grades across our ADIRONDACK, ALLTEK, and ECOTEK product lines.
 Our unequalled line of high-performance abrasives gives you the ability to choose the right grade for every application.
 Whatever your industry, whether you are cutting thick, heavy metals and stone, or thin, delicate materials, there is a BARTON waterjet abrasive that performs with the speed, edge quality, and surface finish you need for cutting: